 Some cities blow you away from the get-go; others slowly grow on you as you become acquainted with the place.
 Madrid is a city that genuinely seduces you with an intoxicating mix of staggering architecture, resplendent palaces and a venerable dining scene.
-After a ten year hiatus, Air Malta has commenced its route to the Spanish capital.
+After a ten year hiatus, Air Malta has commenced its flights from Malta to Madrid.

 Plaza Mayor was designed by Juan de Herrera and Juan Gómez de Mora in the 1600s.
 This grand public space, with its tall grey slate spires and brick-red facades that are typical of the Castilian Baroque style, is also characterized by symmetry and austerity.
 The plaza’s most eye-catching building is the Casa de la Panadería.
 It was initially the most important bakery in Madrid.
 Carlos Franco decorated its stunning façade.